Connecting People with Nature in The Medlock Valley

 We were joined by people and community groups who have been looking after the Medlock for years, and a few people who are looking to learn more and get involved with helping to restore habitats in the Medlock Valley.

-Project partners are also delivering a programme of green skills training alongside habitat improvement works to equip people with the necessary knowledge and skills to facilitate climate action and upskill the workforce.
+Project partners also delivered a programme of green skills training alongside habitat improvement works to equip people with the necessary knowledge and skills to facilitate climate action and upskill the workforce.

 This project has been made possible thanks to funding from the UK Government’s Species Survival Fund.